pablomayobre/material-love/CONTRIBUTING.md

 ## Problems with the docs

-Add `[Doc]` to the title, and a link to the page, the one with the error, in your description.
+Add the `doc` label, and a link to the page, the one with the error, in your description.

 ## Patches

 If you can fix an issue and want to make a Pull Request that would be really amazing!

-Just be sure to provide info on what it fixes and in which file, similar than with issues (Adding the name to the title).
+Just be sure to provide info on what it fixes and in which file, similar than with issues (Adding the appropiate labels).

 If the issue was reported please add "Fixes #n" to your description.